Postgraduate Course: Environmental Valuation (PGGE11223)

 A Primer on Nonmarket Valuation by PA Champ, KJ Boyle and TC Brown

-.
-In addition to the assigned pre-class readings, students will be required to consult peer-reviewed journal articles for their assignment and capstone project.
-Students are responsible for finding these journal articles and will also be responsible for balancing the reading of these articles with the required pre-class reading.
+In addition to the assigned readings, students will be required to consult peer-reviewed journal articles for their choice experiment essay and capstone project.
+Students are responsible for finding these journal articles and will also be responsible for balancing the reading of these articles with the required weekly reading.
 It is recommended that students read about these methods throughout the course.

 |Graduate Attributes and Skills

 ||Students will gain a semester of working in R

 - Conducting and writing up the analysis of primary quantitative data

 - Linking primary research to policy questions/decision contexts